Schaubert's Laws of Fantasy Religions

 On Religion.

 I here use my broadest conceivable definition of the term “religion” — I mean corporate and individual habits flowing from an all encompassing worldview that may be more true or more false or even neutral according to actuality and reality when compared to other such worldview-habits.
-This worldview defines what it means to think, feel, act, and experience life and therefore governs and defines the group and individual choices and habits of those who hold it.
+Materially, we might observe different worldview-habits from the devout.
+This definition captures both the true examples of religion and the false examples, sincere and insincere, veridical and non… etc. No “true religion,” whatever that means, can be recognized by everyone as 100% social (that’s simply culture), or 100% false (that’s foolishness), or recognized as 100% insincere (that’s an absurdity).
+A true example of religion, while it will almost certainly contain falsehoods, insincerities and manipulation, must also have the sincerely devout—both at the very top and very bottom.
+There’s a reason we distinguish between religions and cults.
+I will continue thinking through this with friends to see I can provide the necessary and sufficient conditions for either, but for now this ballpark estimation is where I’m resting.
+Our posture towards the worldview, therefore, must operate with more nuance than these polarizing views.
+This worldview-habit defines what it means to think, feel, act, and experience life and therefore governs and defines the group and individual choices and habits of those who hold it.
 These habits are often called “rites” or “rituals” or “religion” or “routine.”
 These worldviews are often called “theology” or “philosophy.”

 This may seem, at first blush, too broad to some.
+Impossibly broad to others.
+After this piece went much further than my intended audience of a handful of writer friends, I’m sort of kicking myself for not calling it “fantasy worldviews” in the title.
+Yet “worldviews” was insufficient: I wanted to make a system for actions and behavior flowing out of worldviews.
 I’ll remind naysayers that the term religio fundamentally means to bind oneself.
-Those “bonds” or obligations or references or vows imply one joins a set of beliefs, habits, and choices.
-One writer hinted at this when he said that everyone wants to tell me about free love but no one asks me if I’m free to bind myself.
+Those “bonds” or obligations or reverences or vows imply one joins a set of beliefs, habits, and choices.
+One writer hinted at this when he said that everyone wants to tell me about free love, but no one asks me if I’m free to bind myself.
 He was redefining his marital vows in terms of French libertarianism: a choice to bind to a set of restricted habits.
 Because of this he said a vow is a future appointment with myself saying this is the kind of person I want to be by X date.
 Such a vow exists in many, if not most all, of the mainline religions our planet has developed.

 Of course it could go the other way.
 As David Bentley Hart and others have argued over and over again, Richard Dawkins and Sam Harris are high priests of a scientism religion.
 Not science, scientism.
 Their religion is not the same thing as the mere worldview of Darwinian evolution (nor of that earlier evolution posited by Augustine), nor even of science in general when you consider that Rev. John Polkinghorne was the Cambridge chair of physics or that Father Georges Lemaître formulated the Big Bang hypothesis.
+Or just the flowering of the scientific method in scholasticism.
+“Occam’s razor,” after all, is named after a scholastic Franciscan friar (1287-1347).
 The list goes on.

 Whatever you do when you make a fantasy or science fiction religion, just make sure you don’t install yourself as its figurehead.
 Pretty please?